 Setting Up a Pumping Station With Must-Have Supplies

-Breastfeeding is great for your baby and good for your health, but sometimes it can be hard to do.
-If you’re having trouble getting started or have run into some bumps along the way, setting up a pumping station can help make it easier to keep going.
+Breastfeeding is great for your baby’s health, but sometimes it can be challenging.
+If you’re having trouble getting started or have run into some bumps, setting up a pumping station can help make it easier to keep going.

 Two Steps to Set The Pumping Station

-- Find a comfortable place – This could be in your home, at the office, or anywhere else that’s convenient for you.
-Make sure it has a table or desk where you can set up your pump and plug it into an outlet.
-You’ll also need to make sure that there’s room for your baby to sit comfortably in their carrier or bouncy seat nearby (or if they’re too young for that, on your lap).
+- Find a comfortable place – This could be in your home, office, or anywhere else convenient.
+Make sure it has a table or desk to set up your pump and plug it into an outlet.
+You’ll also need to make sure that there’s room for your baby to sit comfortably in their carrier or bouncy seat nearby (or, if they’re too young for that, on your lap).

 - Make sure you’ve got everything you need handy so that nobody has to leave the room while they’re pumping.